 How Does the Leaky Gut Test Work?

-The food we eat needs to be broken down into very small pieces in order to be absorbed through the GI tract.
+The absorption of these large materials can create The food we eat needs to be broken down into very small pieces in order to be absorbed through the GI tract.
 Larger molecules such as food particles, bacteria and toxins are left in the GI tract to be excreted.

 Possible Causes of Leaky Gut